Frequently Asked Questions

-When you think about bollards, you likely associate them with the posts you see in parking lots that separate sidewalks and walkways from the parking areas.
-They're in place there mostly to protect pedestrians and storefronts, which is great, but if you're in a more industrial setting and need a way to protect door openings, are bollards a viable choice?
+When you think about traffic safety devices and steel pipe bollards, you likely associate them with the posts you see in parking lots that separate sidewalks and walkways from the parking areas.
+They’re in place there mostly to protect pedestrians and storefronts, which is great, but if you’re in a more industrial setting and need a way to protect door openings, are bollards a viable choice?
 In the application of protecting door openings—think of factory-like settings or other industrial areas where you want to block off garages for most vehicles and only grant access to a select group of trucks, bollards are a great option.
 There are several different types of bollards that are ideal for this sort of application, including removable bollards and collapsible bollards.
 Depending on your exact use for the bollards, one of our representatives will be able to assist you in finding the best ones.
 Contact Traffic Guard today for more information.

 2. Where Can I Buy Bollards?

 If you’ve been looking for bollards that are within your budget, you may be frustrated that a lot of vendors do not plainly list their pricing structures online.
 There’s a reason for this—pricing changes frequently and many suppliers deal with custom orders more often than not.
 You can purchase bollards from a number of suppliers, but at Traffic Guard, we value our customers’ satisfaction and offer a one year warranty with the purchase of any of our bollards.
 Additionally, we will cover transportation and shipment for the replacement bollards, should they need to be replaced.
 We are also proud to work with our clients to create the custom-designed bollards they want, and we also offer some products in hot-dipped galvanized steel finished.
 The variety we offer makes us an ideal supplier for all of your bollard needs.
 For more information on our pricing or to get started planning your project, contact us today.

 3. How to Remove Bollards